In the Beginning Book 3: The Great Titan War (Titanomachy) - Cover

 “May I?”
 Poseidon asked, giddy at the proposition.

-“After you,” Zeus said, offering Poseidon the entire Valley.
+“After you,” Zeus said, offering Poseidon the entire Valley with outstretched hands.

 Poseidon let out bursts of laughter.
 He threw himself into the air.
 A wave of water flowed up from its master’s call, being pulled from the river, but it was coming deeper still from the delta, and the sea so much further away all for the purpose of its master to ride out onto the field.

-Atlas was shocked by Poseidon’s appearance.
-He continued to run, believing his immense strength would turn this tide, but the water crashed into him.
+Atlas was shocked by Poseidon’s appearance; whether that was because he was one of the three brothers or because he was not one of his brothers, Poseidon could not know.
+The son of Iapetus continued to run, believing his immense strength would turn this tide, but then the water crashed into him.

-The aquatic attack threw the powerful Titan farther away from the battlefield.
-When Poseidon landed, the earth quaked at his command, causing Atlas to falter.
+The aquatic attack threw the powerful titan farther away from the battlefield.
+When Poseidon landed, the earth quaked at his command.
+Atlas faltered at the shaking tremor.

 “You are no match for my might,” Atlas said with a confident smirk.